-Thus directly, or indirectly, all classes created in Java inherit toString().
+Thus directly, or indirectly, all classes created in C# inherit the ToString() method defined in the Object class.

-3.11 Overriding toString() defined in 'Object'
+3.11 Overriding ToString() defined in 'Object'

-The Object class defines a toString() method, one of several useful methods.
+The Object class defines a ToString() method, one of several useful methods.

-toString() has the signature public String toString() Its purpose is to return a string value that represents the current object.
-The version of toString() defined by Object produces output like: "Book@11671b2".
-This is the class name and the "hash code" of the object.
+ToString() has the signature public String ToString()

+The purpose of the ToString() method is to return a string value that represents the current object.
+The version of ToString() defined by Object produces output like: "Book".
+This is the class name from which an object is instantiated.
 However to be generally useful we need to override this to give a more meaningful string.